eduvpn/documentation/LDAP.md

 This document talks about _authentication_.
 See [ACL](ACL.md) for more on _authorization_.

+# Important Notes

+## 3.0.2

+There was an issue in `vpn-user-portal` before 3.0.2 where, when `userIdAttribute` was set, but not available in the LDAP result set, the user provided "User ID" would be used verbatim.
+This is problematic for two reasons:

+1. If you were using `userFilterTemplate` to restrict access to the service, this didn't actually work.
+LDAP entries that did NOT match the filter would allow the user in with their provided "User ID";
+2. If the `userIdAttribute` was NOT available (at all) in the result set due to a mistake in the server configuration, or not all users had that specified attribute, the user provided "User ID" would be used verbatim, and *not* the "normalized" value from the LDAP server.

+We were not aware that anyone would use the `userFilterTemplate` to restrict access to the service, as we expect everyone to use [ACL](ACL.md) for doing this as documented.
+There was at least one instance in the wild that did this.
+Potentially there are others.

+In case you were depending on this unintended behavior, your VPN server installation may fail to allow users to authenticate with version 3.0.2, even though it worked with previous versions.

 # Introduction

 It is a good idea to try with `ldapsearch` if you are not absolutely sure what